nextcloud/desktop/doc/conffile.rst

 .. note:: Changes may be overwritten by using ownCloud's configuration dialog.

-.. note:: The new version is less precise in this regard.

 These are config settings that may be changed:

 ``remotePollinterval`` (default: ``30000``)